shinyquagsire23/monado/doc/frame-pacing.md

 A "brief" overview of the various time-points that a frame goes through, from when the application gets go ahead to render the frame to when pixels are turned into photons.
-This is only a single frame, where all of the timings are hit and the application is single threaded.
+This is only a single frame, where all of the timings are achieved and the application is single threaded.
 The HMD also only turns on the display during the vblank period, meaning the pixel to photon transformation is delayed from scanout starting to the vblank period (like for the Index).